Time Line for Getting Rid of Your Stuff for Nomad Life

 The next day I mailed them off.
 It cost me $3.33 via media mail and now the yearbooks are not only in a place I could see them again if I ever get the hankering, but they’ll also benefit many other people.
 It’s a win-win.
 I did this for my high school yearbooks as well.

-Photo Albums and Photos
+Get Rid of Your Photo Albums and Photos

 Tip five: Digitize and store your photos.